 Outsource Content Writing: To be Approached Wisely

 You can of course outsource the job of writing an article to copywriters.
-There are dozens of options on the market, but the quality and pricing varies tremendously.
+There are dozens of options on the market, but the quality and pricing vary tremendously.

-You can check out Fiverr, Upwork for some freelance writers or even google an agency that does the job.
-No matter who you work with, ALWAYS proofread their content – because “native English” and “in-depth research” are two very common lies, that you’ll hear often in a freelance space.
+No matter who you work with, ALWAYS proofread their content – because “native English” and “in-depth research” are two very common lies, that you’ll often hear in a freelance space.

 Where to Look for Guest Posting Opportunities?